Tino Fa'asuamaleaui: 2023

 Fa’asuamaleaui played all three games of the 2023 State of Origin series.

 Following the Gold Coast's 25-24 loss against Parramatta in round 20 of the 2023 NRL season, Fa'asuamaleaui was suspended for three matches over an illegal shoulder charge.

 On 11 August, Fa'asuamaleaui re-signed with the Gold Coast outfit on a ten-year extension contract.

 He played a total of 19 matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

 2024

 Fa’asuamaleaui played just two games for the Gold Coast in the 2024 NRL season, suffering a ruptured ACL in their round 3 loss to the Canterbury-Bankstown Bulldogs and being ruled out of the remainder of the season.

 2025

 Fa'asuamaleaui played as starting prop in all three games of the 2025 State of Origin series as Queensland upset New South Wales to claim the shield 2-1.
-On 22 July, it was announced that he would miss at least four weeks with a low grade MCL injury that he suffered during the Gold Coast's 21-20 loss against the Wests Tigers.
+On 22 July, it was announced that he would miss at least four weeks with a low-grade MCL injury that he suffered during the Gold Coast's 21-20 loss against the Wests Tigers.

-He played a total of 19 games for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon finishing 16th.
+He played a total of 19 games for the Gold Coast in the 2025 NRL season as the club narrowly avoided the wooden spoon, finishing 16th.

+2026

+On 4 February 2026, Fa'asuamaleaui confirmed his future with the Gold Coast Titans by committing to the club until the end of 2030.

+He played over 20 matches for the Gold Coast in the 2026 NRL season as the club finished 16th on the table.